Mountain Chicken Facts

 Mountain Chicken Distribution, Habitat, and Ecology

-Yet, individuals will inhabit a variety of habitats, provided there is a stream nearby.
+There, individuals frequently inhabit a variety of habitats, provided there is a stream nearby.
 These include secondary forests, plantations, scrub, ravines, grasslands, and palm groves.
-In addition, it prefers altitudes of no more than 1,410 ft (430 m).
+Most individuals also prefer altitudes of no more than 1,410 ft (430 m).